-As of July 31, 2016, the Commonwealth had approximately \$21.8 billion in general obligation bonds outstanding, of which \$17.9 billion, or approximately 82% was fixed rate debt and \$3.9 billion, or 18%, was variable rate debt.
+As of April 30, 2016, the Commonwealth had approximately \$20.9 billion in general obligation bonds outstanding, of which \$17.3 billion, or approximately 83% was fixed rate debt and \$3.6 billion, or 17%, was variable rate debt.
 The Commonwealth's outstanding general obligation variable rate debt consists of several variable rate structures.
-These structures include floating rate notes in various interest rate modes, direct purchase agreements in various interest rate modes, multi-modal bonds currently in the Term Mode, and variable rate demand bonds.
-Variable rate demand bonds, which account for \$636.1 million of outstanding general obligation debt as of July 31, 2016, are supported by liquidity facilities that require the bonds to be tendered by a specified date if the facility is not replaced or the bonds are not otherwise refinanced.
+The largest portion of the Commonwealth's variable rate debt is in the form of SIFMA Index Bonds with a total outstanding amount of \$1.1 billion.
+Additionally, a portion of the outstanding variable rate bonds are in the form of variable rate demand bonds, which account for \$636.1 million of outstanding general obligation debt as of April 30, 2016 and are supported by liquidity facilities that require the bonds to be tendered by a specified date if the facility is not replaced or the bonds are not otherwise refinanced.
 See "Liquidity Facilities."
-For the purpose of reporting general obligation debt outstanding and variable rate debt outstanding, future compounded interest on the Commonwealth's variable rate College Opportunity Bonds, as discussed in greater detail below, is included as debt outstanding.
-Additionally, any outstanding commercial paper, bond anticipation notes, or revenue anticipation notes, as more fully described below, are not reported in general obligation debt outstanding calculations.
+Other outstanding variable rate structures include LIBOR Index bonds, auction rate securities, and consumer price index bonds.
+Future compounded interest on the Commonwealth's variable rate College Opportunity Bonds, as discussed in greater detail below, is included as debt outstanding.